alecstansell/ds_code_challenge/ACS_Submission/README.md

 ## Cape Town Challenge Submission: Data Engineering Components by Alec Stansell

 This repository contains a solution for the data engineering items of the City of Cape Town Data Science Unit Challenge.
-The solution is divided into three Jupyter notebooks, each addressing a specific item from the challenge.
+The solution is divided into three notebooks, each addressing a specific item from the challenge.

 ## Development Environment